Phenyl acetate

-Phenyl acetate is the ester of phenol and acetic acid.
+Phenyl acetate is an organic compound with the chemical formula CH3COOC6H5.
+It is a colorless liquid with a sweet odor.
+It is the ester of phenol and acetic acid.
 It can be produced by reacting phenol with acetic anhydride or acetyl chloride.

+Reactions

 Phenyl acetate can be separated into phenol and an acetate salt, via saponification: heating the phenyl acetate with a strong base, such as sodium hydroxide, will produce phenol and an acetate salt (sodium acetate, if sodium hydroxide were used).